peppelinux/Common-Open-Research-Emulator-CORE-Tutorials/README.md

 5. Enable supernetting, _firewall_router_ must reach internet.
 All these task must be executed on your workstation.
     - 5.1 Enable ip_forward `echo 1 >  /proc/sys/net/ipv4/ip_forward`
     - 5.2 NAT all the traffic from the bridge to internet using iptables.
 What's your ifname linked to internet?
-That is the output interface!
+That is the output interface:
         `iptables -t nat -A POSTROUTING -s 10.0.0.1 -o wlp2s0 -j MASQUERADE` 10.0.0.1 is the ip of _firewall_router_, wlp2s0 is the wireless interface that I'm using on my workstation to reach internet
-    - 5.3 tell to _firewall_router_ its brancd new default gateway, add it:
+    - 5.3 Tell to _firewall_router_ its default gateway, add it:
         `route add default gw 10.0.0.254`
     - 5.4 from "firewall-route" test a foreign `ping to 8.8.8.8` for example, you must see it work!
 Made persistent this route.
         ![Alt text](images/4_router_defgw_persistent.png)

-6. Make persistent configuration with _firewall_router_ and CORE Network hook services:
+6. Make persistent configuration in _firewall_router_ with CORE Network hook services:
     - 6.1 Also update resolv.conf into _firewall_router_ if you need it
         ![Alt text](images/4_router_resolvconf_persistent.png)
         ![Alt text](images/4_router_resolvconf_persistent_2.png)